 7. Show Appreciation to the Employee

 Offloading an employee is not always a negative or stressful experience.
-It’s important that off-boarders feel appreciated for their contributions and hard work during their time with the company.
+Employees should feel appreciated for their contributions and hard work while with the company.

 You can assure a good employee experience by thanking them, taking them out for lunch, rewarding them in some way (perhaps through a gift card), etc., or you can appreciate them in person, over the phone, or via email.